+What's New in Civet 4?

+Civet 4 looks and works very much the same as Civet 3.
+The big change is that it can use the new web service interface from USAHERDS 7.
+By tradition, the major version number in Civet is based on the interface to the back end database.
+Civet 1 connected to our homegrown database, Civet 2 connected to USAHERDS using direct SQL, Civet 3 used the old SOAP interface to USAHERDS, and Civet 4 now uses the modern REST web service interface.
+(Civet 5 will probably use quantum spin optical teleportation.)

+A few minor other enhancements have come along while Civet 4 was under development.
+The only totally new feature is the ability to Email certificates (Or anything else, I guess) to states' listed CVI Email contact without indexing or uploading to HERDS.
+This was added to allow shipment of documents that states have said they'd rather not get on paper but that you don't have time or need to put in HERDS.

 Concept and Summary:

 We, in the South Carolina state vet's office, found ourselves buried in paper interstate certificates of veterinary inspection (CVIs).
 The file cabinet for storage and snail mail for forwarding to the receiving states was inefficient and expensive.
 Retrieval was slow.
 We had an animal health database with the capability of storing images in the form of PDF files and a copy machine capable of scanning stacks of CVIs to PDF.
 The missing link was a way to get the images into the database along with enough information to find them when needed.
 Hand entering these into a web-form such as USAHERDS and then manually uploading the image files was just too slow.
 So we invented Civet.